Located at the southern end of Vietnam’s enchanting eastern coastline, Mui Ne is the last coastal outpost before the chaos of Ho Chi Minh City.

 Where to go next?

-- Ho Chi Minh City (Saigon) – Visit Saigon for its interesting architecture, manic atmosphere and copious culinary options.
-Experience the Cu Chi tunnels, take a trip on the Mekong Delta and try your hand at crossing Saigon’s chaotic roads.
+- Ho Chi Minh City (Saigon) – Visit Vietnam’s biggest city for its interesting architecture, manic atmosphere and copious culinary options.
+Experience the Cu Chi tunnels, take a trip on the Mekong Delta and experience crossing the chaotic roads!

-- Nha Trang – Stop by Nha Trang for its pristine beach and clear blue water.
-Take an adventure in the deep with Nha Trang’s world class diving or sample the local night life which soldiers on late in to the night.
+- Nha Trang – Stop in Nha Trang for its pristine beach and clear blue water.
+Take an adventure in the deep with Nha Trang’s world class diving or sample the local night life which soldiers on late into the night.
 For a pinch of culture visit the Cham Towers situated in the centre of town.

-- Da Lat – The mountainous town of Da Lat offers a completely different experience to that of its closest neighbors.
-It’s beautiful French Colonial architecture and breathtaking views have made Da Lat a popular spot on the backpacker trail.
+- Da Lat – The mountainous town of Da Lat (Dalat) offers a completely different experience to that of its closest neighbours.
+Its beautiful French Colonial architecture and breathtaking views have made Da Lat a popular spot on the backpacker trail.
 But Da Lat is not just for looking at.
-Throw yourself of a cliff or abseil down a waterfall in the amazing canyoning experiences.
-But beware, Da Lat has a much cooler climate that the rest of Vietnam.
-Wrap up for your stay in Da lat and ensure you sample it’s delicious mountain coffee to bring a bit of warmth to your stay.
+Throw yourself off a cliff or abseil down a waterfall in the amazing canyoning experiences.
+But beware, Da Lat has a much cooler climate than the rest of Vietnam.
+Wrap up for your stay here and ensure you sample a delicious Dalat mountain coffee to bring a bit of warmth to your stay.

-This destination guide was written by Matt Hilton: Matt is a 24 year old Business Management Graduate from Wigan, England.
+This destination guide was written by Matt Hilton: Matt is a 24-year-old Business Management Graduate from Wigan, England.
 With his Degree tucked comfortably in his back pocket, Matt set out into the vast expanse of the world to find as many ways as possible not to use it.
-So far his travels have taken him across Asia, through Australia in to the heart of America.
-He’s tried his hand at Farming, worked as a Disney Lifeguard and thrived in his role as a camp counselor.
+So far his travels have taken him across Asia, Australia and America.
+He’s tried his hand at Farming, worked as a Disney Lifeguard and thrived in his role as a camp counsellor.
 Matt has now come full circle and found himself back in Asia where he’s settled in Vietnam’s vibrant Ho Chi Minh City to teach English.
 Matt writes about his travels and his chaotic Vietnamese lifestyle in his blog.